Mattia46/firstMonth/pills/methods.md

 hello("pete")
 ````

-Create a new `hello.rb` file in SublimeText.
+Create a new `hello.rb` file in Atom.
 Once saved, you can run it by pressing Cmd-B (or, you can run it from the terminal as usual).

 ````ruby
 def hello(name)